BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/introduction.md

 ---
-title: A Quick Introdcution to Spiedie
+title: A Quick Introduction to Spiedie
 layout: default
 images: []
 tags: []